 It's much easier to look at a chart or use a tip calculator instead of doing math in your head.
 Figuring out a tip when you're on a date and nervous can cause extra stress.
 If you are one of those people, refer to the handy restaurant tipping chart for 15% and 20% tips to help you determine how much to tip.

 If you take your date to a fancy restaurant, you'll be faced with tipping situations long before the meal is served.
 Here is a run-through of a possible visit to a nice restaurant.

-- Going to your table.
-You do not tip the hostess who leads you to your table.
+- Going to your table - You do not tip the restaurant hostess or host who leads you to your table.
 However, if you made a special request for a certain table or area of the restaurant, or if you were able to move up the wait-list line, a tip is appropriate.

 Being out on a date is no time to get stingy with your tips.
-For men especially, your date is likely watching how much you tip very closely to learn more about your personality.
+Your date is likely watching how much you tip very closely to learn more about your personality.
 Consider a good tip to be both a courtesy and a dating rule.
 The 15 or 20 percent tip is before taxes, not after taxes.
 You are always welcome, however, to tip based on the full amount of the bill.

 - If you order wine and it's brought to your table by the wine steward, you'll need a separate tip for him or her that is based on the cost of the bottle of wine.

 - To quickly determine how much a 15% tip is, figure out what 10% of the bill is, then add half of that total to the 10% figure.